stephenmcardle/gulp-sample/README.md

 Gulp can automatically track files and watch for changes.
 The watch task defined at the bottom of gulpfile.js watches the scss directory and runs the 'default' task when a change is detected.
 To use this feature:

-1. Run npm start
+1. Run npm start if the server isn't already running.

 > `$ npm start`

 2. Go to "localhost:3000/gulp-watch-test.html" in your web browser.

-3. Run gulp watch
+3. In another terminal, run gulp watch

 > `$ gulp watch`